CS-LNU-Learning-Objects/client-side-javascript/examination/01/README.md

 ## The quiz application

-This examination will focus on asynchronous communication agains an external [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services through AJAX.
+This examination will focus on asynchronous communication agains an external [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services through asynchronous calls.
 The backend (server-side code) of this assignment will be given and your job is to write the client-side code.

 ## Preperation